 mix kernel allocations with user controlled ones (

-, BPF maps, its verifier state objects,…).
-It’s just a matter of probing which allocation index the targeted object falls into.", but I considered this out of scope, since it's much more involved; albeit something like Jann Horn'sCONFIG_KMALLOC_SPLIT_VARSIZE
+xattr,keyctl,msg_msg, …).
+So even though merging is disabled for these caches, i.e. no direct overlap withcred_jaretc., other object types can still be targeted (struct pipe_buffer, BPF maps, its verifier state objects,…).
+It’s just a matter of probing which allocation index the targeted object falls into.", but I considered this out of scope, since it's much more involved; albeit something like Jann Horn'sCONFIG_KMALLOC_SPLIT_VARSIZEwouldn't significantly increase complexity.

 Also, while code addresses as a source of entropy has historically be a great